Highlights of Tamil Nadu and Kerala

 Day 10 - Marari-Alleppey (25 km, 1 hour) (Full board)

-Arrival in Alleppy and transfer to houseboat, rest of the day dedicated to relaxation.
+Arrival and transfer to houseboat; rest of the day at leisure.

-Overnight in Alleppey with full board on a Houseboat
+Overnight stay in Alleppey with full board on a houseboat.

 Day 11 - Alleppey-Kumarakom-Kochi (81 km, 2 hours 20 minutes)